JackDanna/FogentRoleplayTemplate/README.md

 |              One Use Example              |   1   |   1   |   1   |   1   |   1   |   1   |   1   |   1   |   1   |    1    |    1    |    1    |
 |            One Round To Reload            |  0.7  |  0.7  |  0.7  |  0.7  |  0.7  |  0.7  |  0.7  |  0.7  |  0.7  |   0.7   |   0.7   |   0.7   |
 |           Two Rounds To Reload           |  0.4  |  0.4  |  0.4  |  0.4  |  0.4  |  0.4  |  0.4  |  0.4  |  0.4  |   0.4   |   0.4   |   0.4   |

-## Battle Map

-Combat takes place on gridded battle maps, with each square representing a 5 ft by 5 ft square.

 ## Movement Speed